 Burberry is the heritage brand known for its innovation, craftsmanship and quintessentially British design.
-Since taking the helm in 2018, Chief Creative Officer Riccardo Tisci has made his mark by introducing a monogram designed by renowned artist Peter Saville (you’ll spot it on headscarves and bags) and a host of new signatures, including deer, cow and gorilla prints and slogans inspired by Shakespeare.
+Since taking the helm, Chief Creative Officer Riccardo Tisci has made his mark by introducing a monogram designed by renowned artist Peter Saville (you’ll spot it on headscarves and bags) and a host of new signatures, including deer, cow and gorilla prints and slogans inspired by Shakespeare.
 Learn more about Burberry below.

 Top Burberry Scarves Price List 2021